-The Banja Luka motorway of which the Project forms part of (i.e. Section 2 from Prnjavor to Doboj) runs between the Banja Luka to Gradiška (E-661) motorway, and the connection with the Corridor Vc near Doboj.
+The Banja Luka motorway of which the Project forms part of (i.e. Section 1 from Banja Luka to Prnjavor) runs between the Banja Luka to Gradiška (E-661) motorway, and the connection with the Corridor Vc near Doboj.
 The north-south E661 road corridor is one of the most important in Republika Srpska connecting Banja Luka with Corridor X to the north in Croatia and the Adriatic Sea in the south.
 The Corridor Vc passes through Croatia and Hungary connecting Bosnia and Herzegovina with Central and Northern Europe.